-Please call (585-420-8908) or e-mail (email@example.com) for an appointment, or e-mail to get on our announcement list for open barn days.
+Please call (585-420-8908) or e-mail (email@example.com) for an appointment.

 Farms may look idyllic in pictures, but farming is one of the most dangerous occupations in America.
 More dangerous than being a police officer or roofer.
 Please exercise caution around all equipment, animals, and at any heights you may reach.
 The pasture is not manicured lawn and may contain holes and trip hazards.
 We will do our best to warn you about the dangers and keep you from tangling with a running sickle bar or getting in the same pen as the ram, but we can’t cover everything.
 Supervise your own children, only you know if they have the proper amount of risk aversion and awareness of consequences to be able to play safely in the farm environment.
 I can’t know if your child picks up a pipe if he’s about to play a pretend game with it or if he’s going to hit some person or animal with it.
 I can’t know if your child is proficient at climbing without falling or should have their hand held in the hay loft.
 Do not touch any animal, gate, or equipment without permission of the farmer.
 Observe animals quietly and do not make loud noises or sudden movements.

 Our pastures are most enjoyable in summer, but the hay field may at times be too deep to walk through.
 Bring a change of clothes if you have a long drive, and rinse off and change your clothes after walking in the fields.
 We’ve not seen any ticks come off of our land yet, but we don’t want you to be the first one.
-The blackberries are plentiful in the summer and available for U-Pick.
-If we’ve hayed recently enough to get back into the fields, there is also a wild black raspberry patch.

 Our forest is currently in recovery from prior management, but we have good views of the adjoining forests, and we have a very scenic drive to and from the farm.
 If you want to pick out a specific lamb fall is the best time to visit.
-We may also have some U-Pick fruits available.